TimGrt/Ansible-Workshop-Exercises/docs/ansible-navigator/ansible-navigator.md

 They provide a standardized way to define, build and distribute the environments that the automation runs in.
 In a nutshell, Automation execution environments are container images that allow for easier administration of Ansible by the platform administrator.

-Considering the shift towards containerized execution of automation, automation development workflow and tooling that existed before Ansible Automation Platform 2 have had to be reimagined.
+Considering the shift towards containerized execution of automation, automation development workflow and tooling that existed before Ansible Automation Platform 2 have had to be re-imagined.
 In short, `ansible-navigator` replaces `ansible-playbook` and other `ansible-*` command line utilities.

 With this change, Ansible playbooks are executed using the `ansible-navigator` command on the control node.